p2p-today/p2p-project/py_src/README.md

 ## Constants

 * `version`: A string containing the major, minor, and patch release number.
 This version refers to the underlying protocol.
+* `protocol_version`: A string containing the major and minor release number.
+This refers to the underlying protocol
-* `build_num`: The build number associated with this version.
+* `node_policy_version`: A string containing the build number associated with this version.
 This refers to the node and its policies.
 * `user_salt`: A `uuid4` which is generated uniquely in each running instance
 * `compression`: A `list` of the compression methods your instance supports
 * `default_protocol`: The default [`protocol`](#protocol) definition.
 This uses an empty string as the subnet and `PKCS1_v1.5` encryption, as supplied by [`net.py`](#netpy) (in alpha releases this will use `Plaintext`)